All Episodes

 He was actually speaking down to those people.

-Can I get me a honey?
+Can I get me a hunting?

-In Ohio, simply because they were hunters at a sporting distance.
+That's how he really thinks in Ohio, simply because they were hunters at a sporting district.

 Can I get me a hunting license here?